Samokov: Geography

-Samokov is situated in a basin between the mountains Rila and Vitosha, 55 kilometres from the capital Sofia.
+Samokov is situated in Samokov Valley between the mountain ranges of Rila, Vitosha, Plana and Sredna Gora, 55 kilometres from the capital Sofia.

 Climate

 Samokov has a humid continental climate (Köppen climate classification Dfb) with an average annual temperature of approximately 9 °C (48 °F).
 The altitude of 950 metres, in the skirts of Rila mountain, and the mitigating proximity to the continental mediterranean climate zone, are both strong factors in forming the climate.

 Summers vary from very warm, sunny and dry to warm and humid, while winter can be relatively mild and wet with much snowfall, but also colder and drier.
 Spring is often cool and wet, while in autumn there can be numerous sunny, warm days.

 Honour

 Samokov Knoll on Livingston Island in the South Shetland Islands, Antarctica is named after Samokov.